DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-on-aws.md

 ### Step 1: Choose an Amazon Machine Image (AMI)

-Let's use the custom Atlas CE AMI, to do this:
+Let's use the custom Atlas AMI, to do this:

 * Select "Community AMIs" on the left sidebar
-* Search for "Atlas CE"
+* Search for "Atlas"
 * Select the AMI that says "Atlas Community Edition on Deep Learning AMI for Ubuntu "

-Our custom AMI is just AWS's Deep Learning AMI (Deep Learning AMI (Ubuntu 16.04) Version 24.2) with Atlas CE added on top of it.
+Our custom AMI is just AWS's Deep Learning AMI (Deep Learning AMI (Ubuntu 16.04) Version 24.2) with Atlas added on top of it.

 !!! note
     Once the instance has been finalized and spun up, costs will be incurred.
 Please follow the tear down steps at the bottom of this guide to minimize this.